 - Avoid chewing on hard objects, such as hard candy, ice, or inedible objects, like pens or pencils.

 - Don’t bite your fingernails or use your teeth to tear off tags or open packages.

 - Prevent bruxism (teeth grinding) by wearing a nighttime mouthguard.

 - Wear a mouthguard during any contact sports or other activities that commonly involve injury.

 - If you suspect there is a problem, avoid chewing on that tooth until you can be seen by your dentist.

 - Follow your dentist’s recommendations regarding cracked tooth treatment.

 Keeping your teeth healthy is another great way to prevent cracked teeth.
 Maintain a complete oral hygiene routine including visiting your Chicago dentist for bi-annual dental checkups and cleanings.

 If you are experiencing the symptoms of cracked tooth syndrome, consult with Dr. James Fondriest as soon as possible.
 Early detection and treatment prevents further damage to your smile and possible avoids the need for extraction.
-To schedule an appointment at our Chicago dentist office, contact Lake Forest Dental Arts at (847) 234-0517.
+To schedule an appointment at our Chicago dentist office, contact us at (847) 234-0517.
 Our practice mostly serves the Chicago metropolitan area including the North Shore and Northwest suburbs but we often get patients from all over the United States.